alekdavis/PlexBackup/README.md

 Clears the console screen in the beginning of the script run.

+`-ModulePath`

+Optional path to directory holding the modules used by this script.
+This can be useful if the script runs on the system with no or restricted access to the Internet.
+By default, the module path will point to the 'Modules' folder in the script's folder.

+`-WakeUpDir`

+Optional path to a remote share that may need to be woken up before starting Plex Media Service.

+`-Logoff`
+Specify this command-line switch to log off all user accounts (except the running one) before starting Plex Media Server.
+This may help address issues with remote drive mappings under the wrong credentials.

 `<CommonParameters>`

 Common PowerShell parameters (the script is not using these explicitly).

 ## Returns